 All Coterie facilitators are vaccinated and will be masked.

 To give a voice to emerging young writers, The Coterie offers a playwriting seminar, based on Coterie Artistic Director Jeff Church's acclaimed program that he originated at the Kennedy Center in Washington, D.C.
 Students will learn to:

 - devise dialog, action, and learn scriptwriting format

 - create a setting

 Upon completion of this seminar with a Coterie professional playwright/facilitator, promising participants, 8th grade and older, may be selected to develop their plays in The Coterie's Young Playwrights' Roundtable.

-For grades 7-12, Reaching the Write Minds is conducted in your school, at another selected site (often the Westport CoffeeHouse is available at no additional charge), virtually to a classroom, or virtually for students (and their instructor) from their homes.
+For grades 7-12, Reaching the Write Minds is conducted in your school or at another selected site (often the Westport CoffeeHouse is available at no additional charge).
 The seminar may be held in one five-hour session OR in two sessions, each 2½ hours in length.